You’ve read a few posts and articles from people on the OMAD diet who say they’ve lost weight by eating once a day.

 However, there are some downsides to consider.

-Some people will be so hungry by the evening that they end up eating more overall calories for the day.
+On an OMAD diet, some people will be so hungry by the evening that they end up eating more overall calories for the day.
 Rebound binging on junk food, which can happen when you’re tired and hungry, can easily leave you in a calorie surplus for the day, rather than the deficit required to lose fat.

-Time-Restricted Feeding and Weight Loss
+Time-Restricted Feeding, OMAD and Weight Loss

 You don’t need to cut down to one meal a day to get the benefits of fasting.
 Studies show that simply limiting the period of time in which you consume food can have very similar benefits.